petesramek/microservices-vs-virtual-actors/docs/16-observability-and-operations.md

 - `OrderId`
 - `IdempotencyKey`
 - `TotalRequestSubmissions`
-- `CompletedOrders`
+- `UniqueSuccessfulOrders`
-- `RejectedOrders`
+- `RejectedSubmissions`
-- `IdempotentResponses`
+- `IdempotentDuplicateResponses`
 - `RemainingInventory`
 - `ElapsedMilliseconds`
 - `Reason`

 Not every component logs all of these today.
-The correlation ID is the minimum common dimension that links the run together.
+The correlation ID is the minimum common dimension that links a run together.

+The scenario terminology should stay consistent across UI result cards, logs, tests, and documentation.

 ## Scenario-specific operational notes